-On Valentine’s Day, nine of us from the SimplePractice team went out with open hearts and minds to set up shop on a busy LA corner as listeners.
+On Valentine’s Day, the SimplePractice team went out with open hearts and minds to set up shop on a busy LA corner.
 Upon arrival, it was admittedly awkward.
 “Would anyone even want to stop and talk?
 What were we really doing sitting out here in chairs in a public space?”
 We had a two-hour time slot and were simultaneously nervous and excited for anything and anyone to come our way.
 And you better believe it did.

 The man with the diamond earrings, the homeless woman toting all of her belongings, the business professional who was taking a quick break from work, the elderly couple who lived a few miles away and walked these streets every day.
 These were just a few of the myriad of folks we had the pleasure of listening to.
 One woman gave us chocolate, many passersby looked confused, some complimented us on the dedication, and one woman laughed and told us we were “weird” as she coolly strolled by sipping her coffee.